f3-factory/F3com-data/jig-mapper/main.md

 #### Search

-The best way to search in Jig is to use some `preg_match` condtions:
+The best way to search in Jig is to use some `preg_match` conditions:

 ```php
 $userList = $user->find(array('(isset(@email) && preg_match(?,@email))','/gmail/'));